Landscaper removing invasive plants

 “It’s a constant battle,” he says.

-Removing Invasive Plants can Be Tricky
+Removing Invasive Plants on Commercial Properties

 In pine and evergreen forests, little light penetrates and the thick natural mulch of pine needles keeps invasive plants from sprouting.
 But deciduous woods are vulnerable.